 Cycle.land used a crowdfunding platform called Seedrs for their round.

 – Our mentor, Roy Azoulay from Oxford University Innovation, introduced us to Seedrs, another company coming out of Oxford University.
 It’s a great platform because it makes it easy for us to accept investments as low as £10.
 It was important to us that all our users and supporters could become shareholders, irrespective of the amount they want to invest.
 We are really happy that we now have more than 190 investors backing us!
-Without a platform like Seedrs, it would be very difficult for an early stage company to manage that many investors.
+Without a platform like Seedrs, it would be very difficult for an early-stage company to manage that many investors.

-One big benefit of equity crowdfunding is that it creates publicity.
+One big benefit of marketplace crowdfunding is that it creates publicity.
 More people hear about Cycle.land because of the campaign—not just users, but potential investors and partners as well.
 But you have to be aware of the associated risks.

 – With equity crowdfunding, you’re not fundraising behind closed doors.
 If you miss your target, it is a very public failure.
 Ideally, you should be very confident about reaching your target before going public with your campaign.